 Management should complete corrective action measures in response to reported external audit findings in a timely and reasonable manner.
 The Internal Auditor is typically requested to act as the cocoordinator of remedial efforts between management and external auditors.
 In such a case, the comment owner or designee should give written communication to the Internal Auditor upon completion of corrective action in response to an external audit finding.
-In the event corrective action has not been completed by the established target completion date, the comment owner should provide a written communication to the Internal Auditor a progress report on the status of corrective action, circumstances or reasons that have prevented the completed.
+In the event corrective action has not been completed by the established target completion date, the comment owner should provide a written communication to the Internal Auditor a progress report on the status of corrective action, circumstances or reasons that have prevented the completion of corrective action, and specify a revised target date by which corrective action will be completed.